freakybit/freakybit.github.io/_posts/2020-02-29-gods-of-the-future.markdown

 The hereditary rights were the most important factor that decided of life-long wealth.
 The Habsburgs, Bourbons, Tudors, etc., shaped the border lines of countries and gave rise to the haves and have not's.

-In general we can say that there were 4 states to which a person could belong - peasants, priests, merchants and aristocracy.
+In general we can say that there were four states to which a person could belong - peasants, priests, merchants and aristocracy.
 If you were born a peasant, even if you were a genius, there was pretty much zero chance to hold real power.
+Aristocracy and priests built their wealth by making claims to ownership of things - land and human souls.
+Those "rights" seem like a silly things now, but at the time everybody treated them very seriously.
+The division of states can be traced at least to ancient Rome and was very deeply rooted in collective consciousness.
+It was a castle build on sand, but as long as an average person believed in the status quo, it was the law.
+If you think this is ridiculous, stop for a moment and think about our financial systems and how banks hold the power to create money.
+Looks familiar?
+Our society is a common consensus on a set of things.
+The importance of that cannot be overstated when considering the last state - merchants.
+At the time, those were the people that were considered dispossessed - they held no land and they had no connection to god.
+Being a merchant was often considered a "dirty" job.
+You know, almost like a natural scientist.
+Merchants were often of Jewish descent and occasionally an aristocrat would incite a pogrom to shift the blame for some major failure in governance.
+What's particularly interesting is the fact, that the power of those people was backed by goods and services which they offered.
+Wealth was strongly correlated to their own abilities.
+It's a concept that we take for granted now, but at the time almost no one would acknowledged that it was the right way to go.
+To summarize - in the old status quo, your individual value was very low.
+Your family ties determined your future and your abilities were not a good predictor of success.
+Everyone accepted that unanimously.
-When the power of the old families started to wane, mostly due to the rise of importance of the merchant class, it gave place for new structures to emerge.
+When the power of the old families started to wane, it gave place for new structures to emerge.

 Capitalism - that's the word for today.
 The promise of being able to move freely along the status line in accordance to ones own merit.
 Was this promise fulfilled?
 To a degree.